 4 How To Choose The Right Hair Thickness

-While at the first thought everyone would want to have the thickest hair possible (2g / strand), that is not the correct answer.
-In fact, the optimal weight of hair extensions is around 1g / strand!
-Unless you want to risk of your own hair falling out and / or a constant pressure on scalp as well as headaches.
+While at first thought, everyone would want to have the thickest hair possible (2g / strand), that is not the correct answer.
+The optimal weight of hair extensions is around 1g / strand!
+Unless you want to risk your hair falling out and/or constant pressure on the scalp as well as headaches.

 0.5g / Strand Hair

 These strands will fit just fine for anyone who has thinner hair.
 If you want to increase the hair length but not the volume, go with this option.
 Otherwise, feel free to experiment and proceed with the next weight category, which is…